 UM-Dearborn students have already developed two smartphone apps to track the location of insect hotels (PolliNation Hotels) and which pollinators visit them (PolliNation ID).
-As of now, we are reviewing data from 60 insect hotels passed out in spring 2021, and are looking to distribute another 40 this season.
+Data was collected from over 100 insect hotels during the 2021 and 2022 seasons!

 In 2019, the University of Michigan-Dearborn became the first public university in Michigan to be recognized with Bee Campus USA certification for its education and conservation efforts with pollinators.